apache/incubator-nemo/README.md

 ## Nemo prerequisites and setup

+### Simple installation

+Run `$ ./bin/install_nemo.sh` on the Nemo home directory.
+This script includes the actions described below.

 ### Prerequisites
 * Java 8 or later (tested on Java 8 and Java 11)
 * Maven